2b2t

 2b2t (2builders2tools) is a Minecraft server founded in December 2010.
-2b2t is an "anarchy server", meaning that it has practically no rules and players are not banned.
-As a result, players commonly engage in harassment, colloquially called "griefing", as well as cheating using modified software to gain an advantage.
-2b2t is the oldest anarchy server in Minecraft, as well as one of the oldest running Minecraft servers of any variety.
+The server is centrally premised around having no rules, where players are not permanently banned, known within the Minecraft community as an "anarchy server".
+As a result, players commonly engage in the destruction of other players' and groups' creations, colloquially called "griefing", as well as hacking using modified software to gain an advantage.
+2b2t is the oldest anarchy server in Minecraft, as well as one of the few running 2010 Minecraft servers of any variety.
 The server is permanently set to hard difficulty and player versus player combat is enabled.
-The server has seen over 780,000 players explore its procedurally generated map, increasing its file size to over 20 terabytes.
-2b2t's world has never been reset, making it one of the longest-running server maps in the game.
-2b2t has been described in news media as the worst Minecraft server due to its "toxic" playerbase and culture.
+It has seen over 1,000,000 players explore its procedurally generated map over nearly 15 years, increasing its file size to over 80 terabytes.
+2b2t has been described in news media as the worst Minecraft server due to its toxic playerbase and culture.

 History

-Founding and early history (2010–2016)
+2010–2016: Founding and early history

-A Minecraft server is a game server for the video game Minecraft where people can engage in multiplayer gameplay.
 The 2b2t Minecraft server was founded in December 2010; it has run consistently without a reset since then.
 The founders are anonymous, choosing to remain unknown or known only via usernames; the most prominent founder is commonly referred to as "Hausemaster".
-The server operates with minimal rules and oversight; except in fixing game-breaking exploits, the server operators are relatively hands-off in administrating the server.
+The server operates with minimal rules, as an "anarchy server"; except in fixing game-breaking exploits, the server operators are relatively hands-off in administrating the server.

 Varying explanations have been given for the origin of the server's rules-free style.
 One server operator told Vice that the server originated as a regular Minecraft server, before he and his friends "decided to open it up to see how much destruction could be made and started advertising it on various places on the Internet."
-According to 2b2t player and amateur archivist James Rustles, Hausemaster was given the server by its original founder, who founded it on a principle of maximum player freedom in the tradition of a Garry's Mod server he already owned.
+According to 2b2t player and amateur archivist James Rustles, Hausemaster was given control of the server by its original founder, who had established it on the principle of maximum player freedom in the tradition of a Garry's Mod server he already owned.

 The server was advertised shortly after its creation on online forums such as 4chan, Facepunch Studios, and Reddit, whose users populated the server by the hundreds due to the total freedom it offered.
 Members from different forums raided each other and their bases on the server.
 The founders eventually stopped playing Minecraft, though the server remained online due to the large player base that had been formed.
 A subreddit was created by a player on March 25, 2012.
 In early 2013, the file size of 2b2t's world map, which is procedurally generated, was reported to be over 500 gigabytes.
 This increased to almost one terabyte by late 2015, costing US$90 a month to maintain.